htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     interface, that information will be included here as well.
     :index:`State<single: State; ClassAd machine attribute>` ``State``:
-    String which publishes the machine’s HTCondor state.
+    String which publishes the machine's HTCondor state.
 Can be:

      ``"Owner"``:
         The machine owner is using the machine, and it is unavailable to